k8ssandra/k8ssandra/docs/content/en/tasks/upgrade/_index.md

 * Update an existing K8ssandra repo to the latest release
 * Take action based on an upgrade consideration for K8ssandra 1.1.0
 * Upgrade from the single-node Cassandra instance to a 3-node Cassandra instance, as an example
+* Upgrade from a single-cluster that uses K8ssandra v1.4.x to a multi-cluster environment that uses K8ssandra Operator

 ## Introduction